7 Tech CEOs And Execs On Why Obama Was Innovator In Chief

 "What's been really special about creating Sustain with Obama in the White House," says Hollender, "has just been that all of these issues that women have faced, and have been taboo for so long, were sort of brought front and center in many ways, even starting with Obamacare."

-With the fate of the American Care Act now hanging in the balance under a Trump administration, those issues don't seem likely to slide to the margins.
+With the fate of the Affordable Care Act now hanging in the balance under a Trump administration, those issues don't seem likely to slide to the margins.
 "It's crazy," Hollender adds, "My sister, who is 21, can't even remember what it was like paying $50 to get your birth control every month.
 We've watched unplanned pregnancy decline; we've watched teen pregnancy decline.
 Women have so much more affordable access to birth control—which is really, in my opinion, the keys to their future—than they ever did before."

 Should any of that change in the years ahead, consumers of products like Sustain Natural's will have more at stake that they can fight to preserve than they did eight years ago.
-And having launched such a business under Obama, Hollender suggests, further validates its important.
+And having launched such a business under Obama, Hollender suggests, further validates its importance.
 "It's been so incredible to build this business alongside a president and an advocate for all of these issues."

 He Saw The Big Picture